bbauska/W3Cx-3of5/README.md

 <li><i>Line 9</i>: the JavaScript array that contains the URLs of the videos in the playlist.
 In this example, we've got only two of them, but if the array is larger the example still works.</li>
 <li><i>Line 44</i>: when the page is loaded, an init() function is called.</li>
 <li><i>Lines 34-40</i>: we use the DOM to get the JavaScript object corresponding to the video element, then define a listener for the ended event.
 Each time a video ends, the loadAndplayNextVideo() callback is called.
 As the video element has no src attribute by default, we also preload the first video (call to loadNextVideo() at <i>line 38</i>).</li>
 <li><i>Lines 17-21</i>: the loadNextVideo() function uses a variable called currentVideo that corresponds to the index of the current video.
-By setting myVideo.src = sources \[currentVideo % sources.length\], we set the src of the video element to sources\[0\], then to sources\[1\], and, as we increment the currentVideo index each time (line 19), if it becomes greater than 1, the modulo (the \"%\" symbol is the modulo in JavaScript) will make it \"loop\" between 0 and the number of videos in the playlist.
+By setting myVideo.src = sources [currentVideo % sources.length], we set the src of the video element to sources[0], then to sources[1], and, as we increment the currentVideo index each time (line 19), if it becomes greater than 1, the modulo (the "%" symbol is the modulo in JavaScript) will make it "loop" between 0 and the number of videos in the playlist.
 In other words, when the last video ends, it starts back to the first one.</li>
 </ul>

 <h3 id="ch2-2-8">2.2.8 [Advanced] Extended Examples</h3>